Synonym(s)

 The lung changes are divided into 3 stages according to radiological criteria:

-- Stage I: biiliary lymph node enlargement
+- Stage I: Biiliary lymph node enlargement

-- Stage II: Parenchyma involvement
+- Stage II: Parenchymal involvement

 - Stage III: Fibrosis.

-2.early onset sarcoidosis(EOS): Rare special form of acute sarcoidosis which manifests itself before the 5th LJ.
+2."Early onset sarcoidosis"(EOS): Rare special form of acute sarcoidosis which manifests itself before the age of 5 years.
 It occurs in a triad combination with maculo-papular exanthema, arthritis and uveitis.
-In addition there is fatigue, anorexia, fever, hepatosplenomegaly.
+In addition, there is fatigue, anorexia, fever and hepatosplenomegaly.
 EOS usually occurs in isolation.
 A familial form is known as"blue syndrome".

 -